physkael/digiBase/README.md

 ### Python Module

+As of version 0.3.1, multiple devices are supported and can be readout simultanesously.
-This currently only supports one device so if you have multiple devices connected to the USB bus, it will connect to the first one found according to the pyusb documentation.
-This may be non deterministic behavior.
+If you don't specify a serial number as argument to instance creation, it will connect to the first one found according to the pyusb documentation.
+This may be non deterministic behavior:

 ```python
 from digibase import digiBase, ExtGateMode